Exabyte-io/documentation/docs/rest-api/query-structure.md

 # Request Structure

-A request is an HTTP request that consists of the following:
+A request is an HTTP request that consists of the following parts.

-* **URL** which serves as the entry point for the web service.
+* **URL**: the entry point for the web service.
-* **Endpoint** which is executed when a request is made at a given URL path for a specific HTTP method.
+* **Endpoint**: a function to execute for a specific URL and HTTP method.
-* **Parameters** for the endpoint, each parameter is separated by an ampersand (&).
+* **Parameters**: parameters pass to the endpoint separated by an ampersand (&).
-* **API version** to use.
-URL path versioning is the only type of API versioning currently available.
+* **API version**: version of the API.
+Only URL path versioning is currently supported.
-* **Authentication parameters** that Exabyte uses to ensure the validity and authenticity of the request.
+* **Authentication parameters**: credentials to ensure the validity and authenticity of the request.

 The following is a sample request which uses `GET` method and connects to `materials` endpoint. `KuAsBRwofzGfHPWiT` specifies the material ID and `X-Auth-Token` and `X-Account-Id` are authentication parameters passed inside the request header.